ClojureBridge/tones/curriculum/01-piano-chords.md

 ### [BONUS] change the function to take multiple sets of arguments

-Well, she didn't stop looking at this brand new function `piano-chord` since the `chord` can take the third argument, an `inversion` parameter, which is optional to the `chord`.
-Given that, the `piano-chord` should let her have this sort of *alternate* behavior.
+Meg noticed that the *chord* function can take an optional third argument representing the `inversion` of the chord, and she wanted her `piano-chord` function to have the same flexiblity.

+> An inversion is a re-ordering of the notes in a chord.
+For example,
+> the :c3 :major chord has the notes :c3, :e3, and :g3, which
+> correspond to the numbers 48, 52, and 55.
+To make the "first
+> inversion" of the chord, you move the :c3 up an octave to :c4, so
+> the notes are now :e3, :g3, and :c4, which correspond to the numbers
+> 52, 55, and 60.

-Clojure has a way to define multiple
+Clojure has a way to define a function that can take different numbers of arguments, or *arities*.
-*behavior* based on how many parameters are given.
-Using this feature, `piano-chord` function became like this:
+Using this feature, the Meg's `piano-chord` function became like this:

 ```clojure
 (defn piano-chord